wifisensing/PicoScenes-Manual/source/resources.rst

 The academic paper of PicoScenes
 ------------------------------------

-Zhiping Jiang, Tom H. Luan, Xincheng Ren, Dongtao Lv, Han Hao, Jing Wang, Kun Zhao, Wei Xi, Yueshen Xu, Rui Li, `Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform`, accepted by the IEEE Internet of Things Journal (IEEE IOT-J), `preprint on arxiv <https://arxiv.org/abs/2010.10233>`_.
+Zhiping Jiang, Tom H. Luan, Xincheng Ren, Dongtao Lv, Han Hao, Jing Wang, Kun Zhao, Wei Xi, Yueshen Xu, Rui Li, `Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform`,  in IEEE Internet of Things Journal (IEEE IOT-J), doi: 10.1109/JIOT.2021.3104666, `preprint on arxiv <https://arxiv.org/abs/2010.10233>`_.

 This paper introduces PicoScenes and also reports very extensive performance evaluations of PicoScenes.
 Many of the results are state of the art.